rxseven/docker-playground/README.md

     branch: master
 ```

-Below is the list of parameters obtained from your Elastic Beanstalk app console:
+Below is the list of parameters obtained from your Elastic Beanstalk and Amazon S3 consoles:

+- `<APP>`: App name.
+- `<ENV>`: Environment name which the app will be deployed to.
-- `<REGION>`: The region the Elastic Beanstalk app is running on.
+- `<REGION>`: Region name which the app is running on.
-- `<BUCKET_NAME>`: AWS S3 bucket name to upload the code of your app to.
+- `<BUCKET_NAME>`: Amazon S3 Bucket name to upload the code of your app to.

 > Note: for more information on deploying application to Elastic Beanstalk, see [AWS Elastic Beanstalk Deployment](https://docs.travis-ci.com/user/deployment/elasticbeanstalk/).